 All of our services are specifically aimed at small & medium sized business.
 We can help with IT risk management through our range of consultancy, planning and strategy solutions.
 These one-off activities start with auditing technology & business processes and can include the detailed planning around road mapping and planning change to reduce IT risk.

-For many customers we provide an on-going set of managed services and IT support functions that help minimise IT risks through regular proactive monitoring and support.
+For many customers we provide an on-going set of managed services and IT support functions, including Cyber Security Managed Services that help minimise IT risks through regular proactive monitoring and support.
 This can include vulnerability scanning, which is included in our security & risk reporting service, system health checks and business focused risk reporting and regular auditing.

 We also provide the technical solutions, such as cyber-security anti-virus, malware protection through to 24*7 threat monitoring and detection.
 Design & Implementation, such as network upgrades, cloud telecoms systems or bespoke software systems can also be provided.